 Yay for conception!
 The important point here is that none of this would have happened with out the cervical mucus.

 This is why the key to using the fertility awareness method is knowing how to identify the fertile window.
-Since a woman can only get pregnant during her fertile window if you know how to tell when that is then you can use that information to inform your choices around sex during that time, whether that involves using barrier methods, avoiding sex altogether, having alternate sex practices that don’t involve intercourse, or having sex on those days when you’re trying for a baby.
+Since a woman can only get pregnant during her fertile window if you know how to tell when that is then you can use that information to inform your choices around sex during that time, whether that involves using barrier methods, avoiding sex altogether, having alternate sex practices that don’t involve intercourse or having sex on those days when you’re trying for a baby.
 Whatever it is, this knowledge gives you those choices.

-Most women will want this information at some point of their lives, so why can’t we all have access to this information from a young age?
-In my perfect world every girl would be taught this information before her first period.
+Most women will want this information at some point in their lives, so why can’t we all have access to this information from a young age?
+In my perfect world, every girl would be taught this information before her first period.
 It is simple biology.
 I learned about my ears and my eyes so why not my female reproductive organs?
-It’s really basic bio, and it’s completely ridiculous that this basic information is not ever taught to both men and women.
+It’s really a basic bio, and it’s completely ridiculous that this basic information is not ever taught to both men and women.
 Doctors aren’t even taught this stuff in significant depth.
 I also have this crazy notion that if more women knew about fertility awareness, and that it can be used as birth control effectively since it’s based on science, that more women would choose to use it for that purpose.

 Now I want to hear from you!
 Have you ever observed your cervical mucus?
 Can you pinpoint your fertile window?
 Join the conversation in the comments below!